 Carwile JL, Butler LJ, Janulewicz PA, Winter M, Aschengrau A. Childhood Fish Consumption and Learning and Behavioral Disorders.
 Int J Environ Res Public Health, 2016; 13:1069.

 Novikov O, Wang Z, Stanford E, Parks A, Ramirez-Cardenas A, Landesman-Bolag E, et al. An aryl hydrocarbon receptor-mediated amplification loop that enforces cell migration in ER-/PR-/Her2- human breast cancer cells.
 Mole Pharmacol.
-2016 Aug 29; In Press.
+2016 Aug.
 PMID: 27573671

 Nacci D, Hahn ME, Karchner SI, Jayaraman S, Mostello C, Miller KM, Blackwell CG, Nisbet I. Integrating monitoring and genetic methods to infer historical risks of PCB and DDE to Common and Roseate Terns nesting near the New Bedford Harbor Superfund site (Massachusetts, USA).
 Environ Sci Technol.
 2016 Aug 26.
 PMID: 27564328

 The Boston University Superfund Research Program is an interdisciplinary program that conducts and communicates research on the impacts of improperly managed hazardous wastes.
 Specifically, we study the effects of exposures to substances commonly encountered in hazardous waste disposal on reproduction and development in humans and wildlife.

 The program is divided into five projects within two main areas: 1) Epidemiological Studies and 2) Methods and Mechanisms.
 The program also includes five cores, which provide support both to the program itself as well as to communities and other researchers.